-Applesauce is a naturally sweet treat that is sometimes overlooked by adults.
-We tend to view applesauce as a child’s food and not something grown ups would enjoy.
-Homemade applesauce is something totally different – a fresh puree of apples and spices.
+Applesauce is a naturally sweet treat that is great served as a side dish with roasted meat and chicken, but it’s also delicious as a healthy snack.
+We tend to view applesauce as a child’s food and not something grown ups would enjoy, but homemade applesauce is something totally different – a creamy puree of apples and spices that has been slow-cooked to perfection.

-Chai is a popular Indian flavor that many people enjoy drinking as a tea, but Chai can enhance many different recipes.
-I decided to give this applesauce recipe a hint of Chai to create a warming fresh flavor that adults and children would both enjoy.
+Chai is a popular Indian flavor that many enjoy drinking as a tea, but Chai can enhance several different foods.
+Adding a mix of spices like cardamom, cinnamon and coriander to name a few, creates a warming taste that is delightfully balanced and very aromatic.

-The slow cooker is the perfect place to prepare a big batch of homemade applesauce – just slice several cups of apples, add a little sugar & spice and in a few hours, fresh Chai Applesauce is born.
+The slow-cooker is an easy place to prepare a big batch of homemade applesauce – just slice several cups of apples, add a little sugar along with the spices, and in a few hours fresh Chai Applesauce is ready.
 You can eat this warm or cold or use it as a topping on yogurt, oatmeal or ice cream.
-It also pairs nicely with savory foods like pork and chicken.
+It also pairs nicely with savory foods like pork loin and fried chicken.

-9 cups apples – washed, peeled and sliced thinly (about 12 medium apples, any variety)
+10-12 medium apples – washed, peeled and sliced thinly

 1/2 cup dark brown sugar